0liveiraVictor/postgres-dbms-in-docker-container/README.md

 where `pg_ctn_name` represents the name of the Docker container for the Postgres instance; `host_port` and `ctn_port` represent – respectively – the port on the host system used to access the service and the port within the container where the service will be running; `pg_secret_password` represents the Postgres superuser password; `pg_user_name` represents the Postgres superuser name; `pg_db_name` represents the name of the initial Postgres database; `pg_initdb_args` refers to the sequence of additional arguments passed to the **initdb** command used during database initialization; `pg_initdb_waldir` represents the local directory for storing Postgres transaction logs; `pg_host_auth_method` represents the authentication method for database access (via host); `data_directory_path` represents the path where Postgres data will be stored; `host_data_directory_path` represents the directory path on the host system that will be mounted in the container – referencing the data volume of the Postgres instance; and `version` represents the Postgres version used by the Docker image.

-> **Note: When creating a Postgres instance, a superuser and a default database named 'postgres' are automatically created unless different values are specified via environment variables.**
+> **NOTE:.
+When creating a Postgres instance, a superuser and a default database named 'postgres' are automatically created unless different values are specified via environment variables.**

-> **Note: The specified environment variables will only take effect if you start the container with an empty data directory; any pre-existing database will remain untouched upon container startup.**
+> **NOTE:.
+The specified environment variables will only take effect if you start the container with an empty data directory; any pre-existing database will remain untouched upon container startup.**

 As an example, you can test the `docker run` command shown below:

-> **Note: Consider using the latest Docker image version (tag: `latest`):**
+> **NOTE:.
+Consider using the latest Docker image version (tag: `latest`):**

 ```
 docker run --name postgres-dbms \